 Feminism is a hot-button topic nowadays.
-Beyoncé dances on stages in front of the word in shining lights, the “Free The Nipple” campaign has gotten huge international traction, and Emma Watson’s United Nations “He for She” speech has become one of the most watched videos on YouTube.
+Beyoncé dances on stages in front of the word in shining lights, the “Free The Nipple” campaign has gotten huge international traction, and Emma Watson’s United Nations “He for She” speech has become one of the most-watched videos on YouTube.
 Discussions about female rights and the inequalities they face are everywhere.
 However, seldom as they may appear, there are some areas in which men are firmly in the minority, and in which there is little being done to try and put them on a more equal footing.
 There are few areas in which this is more evident than the field of nursing.
-Many women ask for female doctors to carry out physical examinations, but what about those men who’d like the same sex nurse to attend to them?
+Many women ask for female doctors to carry out physical examinations, but what about those men who’d like the same-sex nurse to attend to them?
 They can have all kinds of embarrassing problems like a tight foreskin which they don’t feel comfortable showing a female nurse.
+If you are a man considering becoming a health care worker, such as a public health nurse, then you could learn more by visiting the Bradley University website.

 It is unusual, considering the fact that nursing is generally considered a reasonably stable long-term job, that so few men are interested in pursuing it as a career.
 Traditionally, men strive for the stable, well-paying jobs in the civil service, large corporations, or within the legal or medical sphere.
 This being the case, one would assume that nursing would be a similarly popular career choice.
 However, male nurses make up just under 8 per cent of all registered nurses, according to figures from the Irish Nursing Board.